 Overall, the Razer Pro Click is better than the Logitech MX Master 3.
 The Razer is lighter, its higher polling rate results in smoother cursor movements, and it has more programmable inputs.
 Also, it has a wider CPI range and lower click latency.
 On the other hand, the Logitech is more comfortable to use, has a dedicated side scroll wheel, and better compatibility with macOS.

 The Razer Pro Click and the Razer Viper Ultimate perform the same overall; however, they're designed for different uses.
 The Pro Click is meant for productivity with multi-device pairing capability, and its scroll wheel has L/R tilt input.
 The Ultimate is much lighter and comes with a nice charging cradle.
 The Pro Click is designed for right-handed use, while the Ultimate is ambidextrous.

 Overall, the Razer Pro Click is better than the Logitech G Pro Wireless.
 Both mice are very similar performance-wise; the differences are mainly in terms of features.
 The Razer has more programmable inputs, multi-device pairing, and the scroll wheel can tilt for horizontal scrolling.
 The Logitech is much lighter, has smaller CPI adjustment steps, and full compatibility with macOS.

 The Razer Pro Click is much better than the Apple Magic Mouse 2.
 The Razer has more buttons, better performance, and a much more comfortable shape that suits most hand sizes and grips.
 It also has more customization options, lower click latency, and better build quality.
 The Apple is more portable due to its low profile, and its ambidextrous shape makes it more suitable for left-handed use.

-The Razer Pro Click is significantly better than the BenQ Zowie S2.
+The Razer Pro Click is significantly better than the BenQ ZOWIE S2.
 The Razer is a wireless mouse with multi-device pairing, has more programmable buttons, and better build quality.
-Also, the Razer has much better performance, more customization options, and the scroll wheel can tilt for horizontal scrolling.
+The Razer has much better performance, more customization options, and the scroll wheel can tilt for horizontal scrolling.
 The BenQ is much lighter, and its ambidextrous shape is more comfortable for left-handed use.